 We never want to think the worst could happen where we’re forced to leave our homes and belongings at a moment’s notice.
-What’s especially agonizing in these moments is not knowing the outcome or if there will even be a home left when you return.
-Before crisis strikes, it’s essential to create an emergency evacuation checklist for your family.
+What’s especially disturbing in these moments is not knowing the outcome or if there will even be a home left when you return.
+Before crisis strikes, get familiar with this emergency evacuation checklist to ease some of your worries.

-Doing some advanced prep work will ensure you have the best chance of maintaining the important things.
-Making a list ahead of time will also help you cope with leaving behind the things that won’t matter in the long run.
-Before, during and after an emergency, remember the following advice.
+Doing some advanced prep work will help you keep track of the essential things and can help you cope with leaving behind the majority of your belongings.
+Before, during, and after an emergency, remember the following advice.

-Every home evacuation plan will tell you that one of the most important things to have on your person at all times is proof of identification and other important papers.
-In the event you need medical assistance, knowing who you are and your basic medical history will help get you the care you need and inform your loved ones promptly.
+Start preparing your home evacuation plan.
+The most important thing to have on your person at all times is proof of identification and other essential papers.
+If you need medical assistance, having your basic medical history will help get you the care you need and inform your loved ones promptly.

 Have a waterproof document holder on hand to keep your most vital documents together.